To explain why an attorney is necessary for a long-term disability case, you need to know why doing it yourself is dangerous.

 - Policy provisions that govern how a determination was supposed to have been made

-There is a plethora of other things we obtain, and use, as well.
+There are a plethora of other things we obtain and use, as well.
 The point is, we know what information a judge needs based on the policy language in your contract, and we know how to get it to them in the manner they want.
 Including that information in an appeal is necessary, even though in an appeal it is only the insurance company which is making the decision.
 If the insurer sees that a claim is prepared to take it to the next level (to go to court), then that forces them to reconsider their termination (they pay legal fees too, you know).

 There are other reasons to hire an attorney.
 We know what arguments work and which don’t, for both judges and insurance companies, because I've been doing this for a while.
 We step between the insurance company and the claimant, preventing any communication between the two absent my intervention.
-This save the client harassment, and also protects them from saying something they shouldn’t.
+This saves the client harassment and also protects them from saying something they shouldn’t.
 Of course, there is also the financial consideration.
 Hiring me gives you a better chance of recovering the money you are owed.
 Obviously, my representation has a cost.
 Not hiring me also has one: a significantly increased chance of defeat.

 Why Hire a Lawyer Immediately?

-Now, it is of the utmost importance to make the decision to move forward with legal representation as quickly as possible.
+Now, it is of the utmost importance to decide to move forward with legal representation as quickly as possible.
 There is a lot of information that will need obtaining, and a lot of things to synthesize and refine.
 This takes time, and time is very limited.
 I tell all my clients the same thing: the more time I have to work on your appeal, the better the end product.
 To maximize your chances of winning your appeal, give me as much time as you can.
 You only have 180 days to appeal.
 With all the work that goes into an appeal, it is simply impossible to write a decent appeal in less than 90 days.